biotaphy/biotaphy.github.io/index.md

 [Lifemapper](http://lifemapper.org) at The University of Kansas, and [The Open Tree of Life](https://tree.opentreeoflife.org/opentree) at The University of Michigan supported by U.S. NSF BIO/DBI Award #1458422.
-The goal of the BiotaPhy Project is to establish an extensible, scalable, biodiversity science gateway for scalable, convergent biodiversity analyses that utilize massive and growing online data stores of species data from biological museums in workflows that are repeatable, robust, and supported.
+The goal of the BiotaPhy Project is to create an extensible, stable, and technically-supported biodiversity community science gateway that makes it easy to utilize the massive and growing amount of species data available from biological museums in user-defined workflows that catalyze convergent research, and more broadly support education and workforce training in biodiversity informatics.

 <p align="center">
  <a href="https://idigbio.org">